CDCgov/cdh-lava-react/readme.md

 ## Getting Started

+### Set up local enviroment
+1. It is recommended to set up teams channel and store your work in onedrive to increase transparency during development

+### Set up repository
 1. Fork this repository.
 Example, I forked this reporitory to github.com/jcbowyer/gift
 2. Edit code and make changes.
 TODO.
 - From VS Code choose source control from the left hand-side bar